 How to make reina pepiada arepas

-- In a pot, add the raw chicken breast, sliced onion, salt, and black pepper.
-Add water until the chicken breast are covered by an inch or two.
+Step 1: In a pot, add the raw chicken breast, sliced onion, salt, and black pepper.
+Add water until the chicken breasts are covered by an inch or two.

-- In a bowl, combine the masarepa and salt.
+Step 4: In a bowl, combine the masarepa and salt.
 Pour the water in and stir until smooth.
-Let it rest for a couple of minutes.
+Let it rest for a couple of minutes to thicken.

-- Cook them on a nonstick pan or griddle.
+Step 6: Cook them on a heated nonstick pan or griddle.
 Let them rest on a wire rack until ready to serve.

-- While the arepas are still a little warm, slice your arepas.
+Step 7: While the arepas are still a little warm, slice them in half and add as much filling as you like in between.

 Rest the arepa dough!
 It takes a couple of minutes for the arepa flour to hydrate and thicken, so don’t add more flour if you think your dough is too loose.